MongoDB (NASDAQ:MDB) Updates Q3 2023 Earnings Guidance

 Wall Street Analyst Weigh In

-A number of hedge funds have recently made changes to their positions in MDB.
-Wellington Management Group LLP grew its position in shares of MongoDB by 26.4% during the first quarter.
-Wellington Management Group LLP now owns 672,545 shares of the company’s stock worth $298,334,000 after buying an additional 140,260 shares in the last quarter.
-Vanguard Group Inc. grew its position in shares of MongoDB by 2.1% during the first quarter.
-Vanguard Group Inc. now owns 5,970,224 shares of the company’s stock worth $2,648,332,000 after buying an additional 121,201 shares in the last quarter.
-Altimeter Capital Management LP grew its position in shares of MongoDB by 23.2% during the first quarter.
-Altimeter Capital Management LP now owns 308,000 shares of the company’s stock worth $136,626,000 after buying an additional 58,000 shares in the last quarter.
-Renaissance Technologies LLC acquired a new stake in shares of MongoDB during the first quarter worth approximately $24,708,000.
-Finally, The Manufacturers Life Insurance Company grew its position in shares of MongoDB by 2,441.0% during the first quarter.
-The Manufacturers Life Insurance Company now owns 38,446 shares of the company’s stock worth $16,561,000 after buying an additional 36,933 shares in the last quarter.
-Institutional investors and hedge funds own 89.85% of the company’s stock.
+Hedge funds have recently added to or reduced their stakes in the company.
+Shay Capital LLC acquired a new stake in MongoDB during the 1st quarter worth approximately $200,000.
+Meiji Yasuda Asset Management Co Ltd. lifted its position in MongoDB by 32.0% during the 2nd quarter.
+Meiji Yasuda Asset Management Co Ltd. now owns 834 shares of the company’s stock worth $216,000 after acquiring an additional 202 shares during the period.
+Cetera Advisor Networks LLC lifted its position in MongoDB by 7.4% during the 2nd quarter.
+Cetera Advisor Networks LLC now owns 860 shares of the company’s stock worth $223,000 after acquiring an additional 59 shares during the period.
+Penserra Capital Management LLC lifted its position in MongoDB by 23.3% during the 1st quarter.
+Penserra Capital Management LLC now owns 546 shares of the company’s stock worth $241,000 after acquiring an additional 103 shares during the period.
+Finally, Fund Management at Engine No. 1 LLC acquired a new stake in MongoDB during the 1st quarter worth approximately $251,000.
+Hedge funds and other institutional investors own 89.85% of the company’s stock.

 MongoDB, Inc provides general purpose database platform worldwide.
 The company offers MongoDB Enterprise Advanced, a commercial database server for enterprise customers to run in the cloud, on-premise, or in a hybrid environment; MongoDB Atlas, a hosted multi-cloud database-as-a-service solution; and Community Server, a free-to-download version of its database, which includes the functionality that developers need to get started with MongoDB.